IrisCTF 2025

 Thought Process

-Observing the file name (klogger.pcapng
+Observing the file name (

-) and the USB
+) and theUSB

-USB keyboards communicate keystrokes via HID (Human Interface Device) data in USB packets.
+protocol in the capture hints at a USB keyboard data challenge.USB keyboards communicate keystrokes via HID (Human Interface Device) data in USB packets.

 Decoding the keystrokes will reveal the typed text, potentially containing the flag.